 I covered what to eat and what not to eat in this quick video here:

 My favorite herb for this specific task was Goldenseal.
+It’s a natural antibiotic.

-For the folks that have still not regained their sense of taste and smell after a long period of time, this can be very telling about the condition.
-It can indicate that even if your most recent blood test says that you are negative for Covid-19, or that you have the antibodies, the lungs and respiratory system still need to be supported.
+For the folks that have still not regained their sense of taste and smell after a long period of time, this can be very telling about their condition.
+It can indicate that even if your most recent blood test says you are negative for Covid-19, or that you have the antibodies, the lungs and respiratory system still need to be supported.

-These people could be at higher risk for future lung infections or could suffer from a return occurrence of coronavirus because their energetic system has not yet regained full functioning.
+These people could be at higher risk for future lung infections or could suffer a return occurrence of coronavirus because their energetic system has not yet regained full functioning.

 So, if you have lost your sense of smell and taste, start using the wisdom of the ancient practitioners to stimulate your body and get your energy moving again!